nathan-analytics/online-retail-analytics/README.md

 Key Insights

-Total revenue in the dataset is approximately £10.6M
+-Total revenue in the dataset is approximately £10.6M

-The dataset contains 19,960 completed orders
+-The dataset contains 19,960 completed orders

-There are 4,371 unique customers
+-There are 4,371 unique customers

-3,059 customers placed multiple orders, showing strong repeat purchasing behavior
+-3,059 customers placed multiple orders, showing strong repeat purchasing behavior

-The United Kingdom accounts for the majority of sales
+-The United Kingdom accounts for the majority of sales

 Project Structure
 01_data_raw        Raw dataset